-(Mark One) REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR 12(g) OF THE SECURITIES EXCHANGE ACT OF 1934 OR X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2015.
-OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 OR SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Date of event requiring this shell company report For the transition period from to Commi ssion file number 001-36396 Leju Holdings Limited (Exact name of Registrant as specified in its charter) N/A (Translation of Registrant's name into English) Cayman Islands (Jurisdiction of incorporation or organization) 15/F Floor, Shoudong International Plaza, No. 5 Building, Guangqu Home Dongcheng District, Beijing 100022 People's Republic of China (Address of principal executive offices) Min Chen, Chief Financial Officer Leju Holdings Limited 15/F Floor, Shoudong International Plaza, No. 5 Building, Guangqu Home Dongcheng District, Beijing 100022 People's Republic of China Telephone: +86 10 5895 1180 Facsimile: +86 10 8722 4920 (Name, Telephone, E-mail and/or Facsimile number and Address of Company Contact Person) Securiti ies registered or to be registered pursuant to Section 12(b) of the Act: Title of each class American Depositary Shares, each representing one ordinary share, par value \$0.001 per share Securiti ies registered or to be registered pursuant to Section 12(g) of the Act: None (Title of Class) Sacuriti ies for which there is a reporting obligation pursuant to Section 15(d) of the Act: Securiti None (Title of Class) Indicate e the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report.
-139,229,418 ordinary shares, par value \$0.001 per share, as of December 31, 2015.
-Indicate e by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🖾 No eport is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of Yes 🗵 No
+(Mark One)

+OF

+x ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2015.

+OR

+o TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+OR

+SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+Leju Holdings Limited

+(Exact name of Registrant as specified in its charter)

+N/A

+(Translation of Registrant's name into English)

+Cavman Islands

+(Jurisdiction of incorporation or organization)

+15/F Floor, Shoudong International Plaza, No. 5 Building, Guangqu Home

+Dongcheng District, Beijing 100022 People's Republic of China

+(Address of principal executive offices)

+Min Chen, Chief Financial Officer Leju Holdings Limited 15/F Floor, Shoudong International Plaza, No. 5 Building, Guangqu Home

+Dongcheng District, Beijing 100022 People's Republic of China Telephone: +86 10 5895 1180 Facsimile: +86 10 8722 4920

+(Name, Telephone, E-mail and/or Facsimile number and Address of Company Contact Person)

+Securities registered or to be registered pursuant to Section 12(b) of the Act:

+Title of each class American Depositary Shares, each

+of each class Name of exchange on which registered positary Shares, each New York Stock Exchange representing one ordinary share, par value \$0.001 per share

+Securities registered or to be registered pursuant to Section 12(g) of the Act:

+None

+(Title of Class)

+Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act:

+None (Title of Class)

+Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report.

+139,229,418 ordinary shares, par value \$0.001 per share,

+as of December 31, 2015.

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. o Yes x No

+If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934. o Yes x No.

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. x Yes o No

+Indicate by check mark whether the registrant has submitted electronically and posted on its Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or such shorter period that the registrant was required to submit and post such files). x Yes o No